amagicman123456/graphics/README.md

 * -DQUAD: render a quadrilateral instead of a triangle, i've neglected this so idk

-* -DSOUND -lwinmm: play sounds when clicking shapes :D
+* -DSOUND -lwinmm -lstdc++fs: play sounds when clicking shapes :D

 * -Dhorizontal_fov=[value]: set the horizontal fov to [value] degrees/radians (depending on if -Din_radians is set)